B2Space/B2Space.github.io/Mechatronics.md

 ---

 The next step up from 1D collinear collision was 2D freespace collision.
 Instead of using complex trigonometry and momentum mechanics (I tried and it didnt work :( ), I just added the Y axis also being manipulated by the collision where in the Linear Collision project, only the X axis velocities were being impacted.
 This also meant that I had to add boundaries to the top and bottom of the screen for the balls to bounce off and lose velocity as restitution is only 95%.
-I also had to tweak the way that distance between the two ball's center was calculated, as now it has a Y componenet as well, Pythagoras Theorem does the trick in finding the minimum distance between the Ball Centers to detect a collision.
+I also had to tweak the way that distance between the two ball's center was calculated, as now it has a Y component as well, Pythagoras Theorem does the trick in finding the minimum distance between the Ball Centers to detect a collision.
 I won't upload this new one as it is 90% the same as the previous Linear Collision version, instead I will list the major code changes and additions below.

 Pythagoras for minimal distance calculation:
 ``` java